Political Economy (PECO) Courses

 Placement in Political Economy

 This course offers an opportunity to earn academic credit by engaging in research activities under the supervision of professional researchers in the community.
 Placement possibilities may be initiated by the student or arranged through community contacts established by the Institute of Political Economy.
-Course normally to be taken once only.

 Directly linked to the student's course work, the research essay must be interdisciplinary in approach.